dev4press/gd-security-headers/readme.txt

 Configure various security-related HTTP headers, including Content Security Policy, Feature Policy, Referrer Policy and more.
 For CSP and XSS plugin supports report logging with 2 additional database tables to store reports from browsers.

 = Supported security headers =
-The plugin has support for following HTTP headers:
+The plugin has support for the following HTTP headers:

 * Content Security Policy (CSP) - with reporting
 * XSS Protection (XXP) - with reporting